Str1ikee/Paraguay-/README.md

-Having the AI help, we created the graph for x and y values and analysed the frequences and got the possible word "NOIS"
+Having the AI help, we created the graph for x and y values and analysed the frequences and got the possible word "WAVY"